Occupational Health and the Risk Management Maturity Model (RM3)

 - OP1 – workers should be involved in deciding on control measures such as PPE and systems of work

-- OP2 – all involved in the RCS should be competent to carry out their roles and when specialist help is needed care should be taken to ensure that the right competencies are brought in
+- OP2 – all involved in managing occupational health risk should be competent to carry out their roles.
+When specialist help is needed, care should be taken to ensure that the right competencies are brought in

-- OC1, OC2 – responsibilities within the RCS should be clear, allocated and accepted and those with responsibilities held accountable
+- OC1, OC2 – responsibilities on health should be clear, allocated and accepted and those with responsibilities held accountable

 - OC7 –some health records are legally required to be kept for long periods, the arrangements should take this into account